rorywalsh/cabbage/Docs/markdown/cabbage_get_file.md

-# cabbageGetFile
+# cabbageGetFile Opcodes

-These widgets will parse a full file path for useful strings.
+These opcodes will parse a full file path for useful information.

 ### Syntax